 prepare tobacco farmers for an era of reduced demand

-The global decline of smoking will have many positive health impacts but will bring negative economic consequences to tobacco farmers, many of whom are in developing nations.
+The global decline of smoking could have many positive health impacts but could bring negative economic consequences to tobacco farmers, many of whom are in developing nations.

 In order to address the agricultural impact of smoking cessation, the Foundation is focused on partnering with agricultural, rural development, and smallholder experts to identify alternative livelihoods for tobacco farmers.
 And, to determine which alternatives are the most viable, the Foundation plans to bring together private development and public players to invest in pilot solutions.

 A tobacco farming family in Malawi struggling in the face of rapidly changing economic realities.

 Agricultural Transformation Initiative (ATI)

 Preparing for a smoke-free future by facilitating globally competitive economies and farmers

 Declining demand for tobacco leaf could have devasting effects on farmer incomes in Malawi